seanorama/masterclass/security-advanced/README.md

   ```

 2. Run Ambari LDAP sync.
-Press enter to accept all defaults and enter password at the end: BadPass#1
+ - Press enter at each prompt to accept the default value being displayed
+ - When prompted for 'Manager Password' at the end, enter password : BadPass#1
   ```
   sudo ambari-server setup-ldap
   ```